swapnilbose-code/data-analyst-portfolio/Sales-Dashboard/README.md

 # Project Overview
 Developed an interactive Power BI dashboard to analyze sales performance across regions, categories, and time.
 The project focuses on identifying revenue trends, profit drivers, and key business insights.

+# Business Problem
+The business lacks a centralized view to monitor sales performance, profitability, and regional trends, making it difficult to identify top-performing products and areas needing improvement.

 ## 📊 Dashboard Preview
 ![Dashboard](Dashboard%20Preview.jpg)